OoEthanoO/To-Do-List-Android/README.md

 ## Usage

 - To add a new task, enter the task title in the input box and click on the "Add" button.
 - To edit a task, click on the task in the list.
-This will navigate to the task detail screen where you can edit the task title.
+This will navigate to the task detail screen where you can edit the difference aspects of the task.
 - To delete a task, click on the delete icon next to the task in the list.
 - To mark a task as complete, click on the checkbox next to the task in the list.